Jadarma/advent-of-code-kotlin/docs/topics/debugging.md

         solution.partOne(input)
     }

-    // Every other declarations are effectively ignored ...
+    // Any other declarations are effectively ignored ...
 })
 ```